 Risks Related to the Failure of Internal Controls.
 The Company maintains a documented system of internal controls which is reviewed and monitored by the Audit Committee and tested by the Company's full time Internal Audit Department to meet the Sarbanes-Oxley Act of 2002 standards.
 The Internal Audit Department reports to the Audit Committee of the Board of Directors.
 The Company believes it has a well-designed system to maintain adequate internal controls on the business.
 However, there can be no assurance that there will not be any control deficiencies in the future.
 Should we become aware of any significant control deficiencies, the Audit Committee will require prompt remediation.
-We have devoted significant resources to document, test, monitor and improve our internal controls are adequate in the future or that adequate controls will be effective in preventing fraud.
+We have devoted significant resources to document, test, monitor and improve our internal controls and will continue to do so; however, we cannot be certain that these measures will ensure that our controls are adequate in the future or that adequate controls will be effective in preventing fraud.
 If we fail to maintain an effective system of internal controls, we might not be able to accurately report our financial results or prevent fraud.
 Any failures in the effectiveness of our internal controls could have a material adverse effect on our operating results or cause us to fail to meet reporting obligations.